Help Center/ Content Delivery Network/ Best Practices/ Improving the Cache Hit Ratio

 Typical scenarios

-- If a user requests a clip of a video, CDN needs to retrieve the entire video from the origin server when Range-based retrieval is disabled.
-As a result, the retrieval traffic is greater than the traffic used for returning the content to the user, decreasing the cache hit ratio.
-When Range-based retrieval is enabled, CDN only needs to retrieve the clip of the video and returns the clip to the user, improving the cache hit ratio.
+• If a user requests a clip of a video, CDN needs to pull the entire video from the origin server when range requests are disabled.
+As a result, the pull traffic is greater than the traffic used for returning the content to the user, decreasing the cache hit ratio.
+When range requests are enabled, CDN only needs to pull the requested video clip and returns it to the user, improving the cache hit ratio.

-You can refresh the URL of the cached content to force the content cached on CDN PoPs to expire.
-Refreshing the entire directory will force all content in the directory to expire.
-When a user accesses a resource in the directory, no cache will be hit and CDN will need to retrieve content from the origin server.
-Therefore, do not refresh the entire directory, especially the root directory.
+You can purge the URL of the cached content to force the cache on CDN PoPs to expire.
+Purging the entire directory will force the cache of all content in the directory to expire.
+When a user accesses a resource in the directory, no cache is hit and CDN needs to pull the resource from the origin server.
+Therefore, do not purge the entire directory, especially the root directory.

-If your URLs contain dynamic parameters, such as timestamps, CDN cannot cache the content and frequently retrieves the content.
+If your URLs contain dynamic parameters, such as timestamps, CDN cannot cache the content and frequently pulls the content.

 Checking Whether Requests for a URL Hit the Cache